MY PATH TO EDUCATION PRACTICE

 Working on an intensive basis, one-to-one, with a Student wishing to re-enter education, his popping ideas made every day a brand new experience.
 Working with him was great fun and exhilarating, waiting for yet another perspective, another reason why, or why not.
 It was like being plugged into the mains ~ I can still feel the buzz!

-Working so intensely, three days a week, for two hours at a time, I realised clearly some of the various pressures on young men, and how deeply important good friendships are to them.
+Working so intensively, for two hours at a time, I realised clearly some of the various pressures on young men, and how deeply important good friendships are to them.

 Every hour I spend with young people